Dance Individual Project Funding Expert Panel comments

 • The panel recognized there were more worthy applications than may receive funds and would extend encouragement to unsuccessful applicants to apply again.

-• Training applicants are encouraged to provide a well-articulated rationale for the choice of study program with a clear explanation of how program, workshop, or mentorship is critical at this stage of their development leading towards stated career goals.
+• It was helpful when training applicants provided a well-articulated rationale for the choice of study program with a clear explanation of how program, workshop, or mentorship is critical at this stage of their development leading towards stated career goals.

 • A well-written and concise grant proposal allows the panel to gain a full understanding of the nature of the project, the purpose and expected benefits and identifiable impact on the applicant.
 Applicants should include the following: